Hailin-Jing/Bib2Book/README.md

-# Bib2Book - A program to organize documents into a book
+# Bib2Book - A program to merge documents into a book

 ## Requirements